-Normally, most cocktails have a single base spirit that they’re built around: the Bourbon Old Fashioned, Gimlet, Margarita, et cetera.
-However, using more than one spirit can introduce complexities that a single spirit never could have; the trick is finding a good pairing and a good balance.
-In the Zapatero, a tweak on the Old Fashioned from California bartender Jeremey Lake, smokey mezcal is married with bourbon and sweetened by orgeat.
+Normally, most cocktails have a single base spirit that they’re built around, like the Bourbon Old Fashioned, Gimlet and Margarita.
+However, using more than one spirit can introduce complexities that a single spirit never could; the trick is finding a complementary pairing with a strong balance.
+In the Zapatero, a tweak on the Old Fashioned from California bartender Jeremy Lake, smokey mezcal is married with bourbon and sweetened by orgeat.

 This earthy, smokey take on the Old Fashioned uses El Silencio, a mezcal made by a ninth generation mezcalero.
 A reasonably priced mezcal, El Silencio has a nice balance of minerality, smoke and earthiness, making it a reliable choice for use in cocktails.
 Other popular choices for similarly priced mezcals of reputable quality include Banhez, Del Maguey Vida and Union Uno Mezcal.

-While mezcal is the main aspect of the drink, it gets some bourbon for additional depth and those familiar Old Fashioned notes of caramel, vanilla, oak and spices.
-Lake uses Booker’s Bourbon in his recipe, however prices on that have risen in recent years, and the cost for a standard 750-milliliter bottle of Booker’s is around $100.
-There’s only a half-ounce of the bourbon in the Zapatero, so buying a bottle wouldn’t raise the overall cost of the drink by much, but a small volume like that also means that substituting another bourbon won’t affect the finished product much.
+While mezcal is the main spirit in the drink, it gets some bourbon for additional depth and those familiar Old Fashioned notes of caramel, vanilla, oak and spices.
+Lake uses Booker’s Bourbon in his recipe; however, prices on that have risen in recent years, and the cost for a standard 750-milliliter bottle of Booker’s is around $100.
+There’s only a half-ounce of the bourbon in the Zapatero, so buying a bottle wouldn’t raise the overall cost of the drink by much, but a small volume like that also means that substituting another bourbon won’t affect the quality of the finished product by much.
 Something like Knob Creek Bourbon, also crafted by Beam Suntory but retailing at half the price, would fill in nicely.

 Finally, a mix of aromatic and chocolate bitters round the drink out and give it a balanced structure and add depth to the flavor profile.

-Add all ingredients into a mixing glass with ice and stir.
+Add the mezcal, bourbon, orgeat, Angostura bitters and Aztec chocolate bitters into a mixing glass with ice and stir until well-chilled.

 Strain into an Old Fashioned glass over fresh ice.